steffendx/GoNorthWiki/Evne.md

 At the top of the form you will find several buttons:
  * **Save**: Will save the current skill or template
  * **Save & distribute fields to skills**: This button is only available if you are working on a template.
 By pressing this button the template will be saved and all new fields will be distributed to all skills based on this template.
 Please note: If you delete a field from a skill and distribute the fields of the template this field will be added again.
  * **Add field**: This drop down list allows you to add a new field to the current skill or template.
-You can choose between a single line text field, multi line text field and, a number field and a dropdown field.
+You can choose between a single line text field, multi line text field and, a number field, a dropdown field and a field group.
 After selecting a field type you must provide a name of the field and add it to the skill or template.
  * **Mark as implemented**: This button will only be available if the current user is an implementation status tracker and working on a skill.
 If the current skill is not implemented you can click on this button to see the changes to the skill and flag it as implemented.
 If the current skill is already implemented this button will be labeled with implemented and be disabled.
  * **Delete**: Allows the user to delete the skill or template.